MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-get-ready-business.md

 ---
 title: Welcome | Microsoft Docs
-description: Outlines the assisted setup guides, videos, help topics, and pages and windows to use to get ready for doing business in Business Central.
+description: Outlines the assisted setup guides, videos, help topics, and pages and pages to use to get ready for doing business in Business Central.
 documentationcenter:
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-business-central